John Roemer

-John E. Roemer (/ˈroʊmər/; born February 1, 1945, in Washington, D.C., to Ruth Roemer and Milton Roemer, namesake of Roemer's law) is an American economist and political scientist.
+John E. Roemer (/ˈroʊmər/; born February 1, 1945) is an American economist and political scientist.

 He is the Elizabeth S. and A. Varick Stout Professor of Political Science and Economics at Yale University.
 Before Yale, he was on the economics faculty at the University of California, Davis, and before entering academia Roemer worked for several years as a labor organizer.
 He is married to Natasha Roemer, with whom he has two daughters.

+Biography

+Roemer was born in Washington, D.C. to Ruth Roemer and Milton Roemer.

 Roemer received his A.B. in mathematics summa cum laude from Harvard in 1966.
 He then enrolled as a graduate student in mathematics at the University of California, Berkeley.
 He became intensely involved in the anti-Vietnam-War movement, transferred to the doctoral program in economics, and was suspended by the university for his political activities.
 He taught mathematics in San Francisco secondary schools for five years.
 Eventually he returned to Berkeley and received his Ph.D. in economics in 1974.